Osterpastete mit Thunfisch und Ei - Maître Philippe & Filles

 • Salt pepper

-• 1 bunch of basil
+• 1 bunch basil

-• 500 grams of puff pastry
+• 500 g puff pastry

 • 1 tbsp sesame

-Ingredients for tuna pie with egg
+Ingredients for tuna pate with egg

 Preparation of the filling:

-fish and recipe
+Fish and recipe

 Chopped dill